Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 A student will receive credit for MA102 after the student has mastered the stated number of objectives on the in-class final assessment.

-After successful completion of MA102, the student may enroll in a Logical Systems math course in a subsequent semester.
+After successful completion of MA102, the student may enroll in a Logical Systems course in a subsequent semester.

 Graduation Requirements.
 Developmental courses are prerequisites to regular university courses.
 Students must complete a minimum of 120 hours of regular courses in addition to any developmental courses number below 100 they are required to take.
 Credit earned in courses numbered below 100 does not count toward the minimum number of hours required on any degree offered by the University.
 However, credit in these courses is used in determining the classification of students, academic progress for financial aid, and athletic eligibility.